 - Note: Financial aid can only cover up to 30 semester hours of below 1000 level courses.

-- The earliest you can purchase books directly from your financial aid is about 1 week before the semester begins.
-The amount of money available for book purchases will be dependent upon how much funds are remaining after covering tuition and/or fee costs.
-The Bookstore Dates can be found on the Financial Aid Calendar.
+- The amount of money available for book purchases will be dependent upon how much funds are remaining after covering tuition and/or fee costs.
+The Bookstore Dates can be found on the Financial Aid Dates page.

 - You can view how much money you have available for books by logging into your myACCESS and clicking on Available Amount for Book Purchase

-- You cannot purchase books until you have received your award letter.
+- You cannot purchase books until you have received your financial aid offer letter.

 Financial Aid Tips